Angular Signal Forms Part 1: Getting Started with the Basics

 To demonstrate this, we want to simulate a registration process that involves a fake asynchronous operation.

-that resolves after a two-second delay, simulating a network request.
+This service method returns a Promise that resolves after a two-second delay, simulating a network request.

 import { Injectable } from '@angular/core';